Need help? We are available to speak to you 7 days a weekRead More

 A Section 116 letter, issued under the Migration Act 1958, notifies visa holders of potential visa cancellation, which can be discretionary or mandatory based on grounds like pending charges or non-compliance.
 Keep contact details updated with the Department of Home Affairs, seek legal advice promptly, and respond within the given timeframe with arguments and evidence to contest the cancellation.

 Under Section 116, visas can be cancelled for various reasons like character issues, identity failure, fraud, or non-compliance.
-Appeals can be made to the Administrative Appeals Tribunal within set deadlines.
+Appeals can be made to the Administrative Review Tribunal within set deadlines.
 To prevent cancellation, prove the grounds don't exist, show compelling reasons to stay, comply with visa conditions, and consider family ties, community support, and international obligations.
 Decision makers must ensure procedural fairness and natural justice.

 Claim your consultation